How to Stabilize Maple Burl for Knife Handles (Step-by-Step Guide + Ready Materials)

 It is often described as “resin treatment,” but that definition misses the point.
 Stabilization is not about coating or sealing the surface.

 The wood stabilization process changes what is happening inside the material.
-Air is removed from the internal structure, and resin takes its place.
+Air is removed from the internal structure, and cactus juice takes its place.
 Once cured, it becomes part of the wood itself rather than a separate layer.

 That leads to several noticeable changes: